 If you want to make changes to your diet, but you’re not sure where to start, Magee offered these guidelines: “By eating about 3 cups of veggies and 2 cups of fruit a day, you’ll consume roughly 15 grams of fiber.
 A handful of nuts will add 3.5 grams.
 Three servings of whole grains a day adds approximately 9-15 grams.”

-Many baked goods, like breads, snack bars, and even some fiber supplements — like Metamucil’s Multi-Grain Fiber Wafers — use beta-glucan from oats as a fiber source.
+Many baked goods, like breads, snack bars, and even some fiber supplements use beta-glucan from oats as a fiber source.
 Beta-glucan offers many of the same health benefits as psyllium (though clinical research suggests it lacks the ability to normalize bowel movements).
 But notably, research suggests beta-glucan is more fragile than psyllium: Its ability to lower cholesterol may be reduced when it’s baked or exposed to high heat and pressure.
 The jury is still out on exactly how much the cooking process impacts oat fiber, but it’s one more point in favor of psyllium in the meantime.

+Yes, but only if they have Psyllium.
 The Food and Drug Administration is beginning to scrutinize less-effective fiber sources.
 A rule change to the Nutritional Labeling and Education Act (NLEA) issued in 2016 will require fiber supplement manufacturers to prove the health benefits of their sources of fiber in order to print health claims on labels.
-That rule is likely to affect much of the market, including well-known brands with “fiber” in their name, such as Benefiber, that use non-psyllium formulas but still make broad claims about the efficacy of their products.
-“By July 2018, these fiber types have to prove their health benefits,” McRorie told us.
+That rule affected much of the market, including well-known brands with “fiber” in their name, such as Benefiber, that use non-psyllium formulas but still make broad claims about the efficacy of their products.

 What is psyllium?

 Psyllium is a plant-based husk or dry outer covering from theplantago ovata plant, which is an effective and natural dietary fiber.